The page provides further information on the correct usage of the TFSF source.

 The plane wave source is generally the best source for periodic simulations.
 The TFSF source should only be used in situations where scattering in the specular (zeroeth order) direction is of interest.

 TFSF source is used in both cases.
 The two examples differ in the region of the structure that the TFSF source region and the FDTD simulation object are over.
-In the left image, the reference corner is going through the substrate, where in the right image, the reference corner goes through the feature (assuming that the protruding part of the structure is the feature).
+In the left image, the reference corner is going through the substrate, while, in the right image, the reference corner goes through the feature (assuming that the protruding part of the structure is the feature).

 The subtraction happens at the boundaries of the source and the reference 1D line, which is at the top right corner of the TFSF source region (marked with the solid yellow line).
-As the reference corner goes through the simulation structure at different parts in these two example cases, even though the object simulated is exactly the same, collected result of monitors outside the TFSF source region will differ.
+As the reference corner goes through the simulation structure at different parts in these two example cases, even though the object simulated is exactly the same, the collected result of monitors outside the TFSF source region will differ.

-Example: Scattering object in free space
+Scattering object in free space

 This is a typical setup for Mie scattering.
-For a step-by-step tutorial example, see the Silver Nanowire Getting Started example.

 A scattering object (circle with n= 1.5) is located inside the source.
 Any light scattered from the object will propagate through the source boundary, into the scattered field region.